- Discuss the early trait theories of Cattell and Eysenck

 Link to Learning

-To find out about your personality and where you fall on the Big Five traits, follow this link to take the Big Five personality test.
+To find out about your personality and where you fall on the Big Five factors, follow this link to take the Big Five personality test.

 Think It Over